The Island of Cres has a history ribboned with changing governing empires. Now, it’s a travel hotspot. Here is a list of things to do on Cres Island.

 - Air.
 By plane, your best bet is to hop on a flight to Rijeka and take public transport or a ferry from there to the island.

-While mainland Croatia is splendid, there is loads to discover across the sea!
+While mainland Croatia is splendid, there are loads of things to discover across the Adriatic sea on Cres!